Langbiang is one of the highest peaks of southern Vietnam. With an altitude of 2167 meters above sea level, it’s also called the roof of Da Lat.

 We happily accept.

 At the pathfinder station we file a complaint, because a group of Vietnamese teenagers made a campfire and left behind a pile of rubbish in the forest.
-The guy seems glad about the report, because the pathfinders are Lat and live off tourism.
+The guy seems glad about the report, because the pathfinders are Lat and live off their beautiful land.

 Trash in the forest is bad for business.